 - Integrating with Slack to facilitate better collaboration and discussion

-Next week, I’ll share my vision for how the way we define (and ultimately build) products is changing, and include the full story behind why we decided to build Amplitude 2.0, so stay on the lookout for that.
+In this post, I share my thoughts abut why the way we define (and ultimately build) products is changing, including the full story behind why we decided to build Amplitude 2.0, so stay on the lookout for that.
 I’ll also be sharing lessons I’ve learned in this journey to 1 trillion events at our webinar, so be sure to join me there.

 We’re grateful to the dozens of beta customers who have been trying out Amplitude 2.0 throughout the development process, providing us invaluable feedback and direction.

 Amplitude 2.0 is currently available to our Enterprise customers.
 General access will roll out to the rest of our customer base in December.

 Every product is playing one of three games.
 Which one are you playing?